NYC Women’s Fund FAQ

 What if I encounter technical difficulties and can’t submit my application on time?

-We strongly encourage that you apply at least 2 days before the deadline in case technical difficulties come up to allow us time to assist your application.
+We strongly encourage you to apply at least 2 days before the deadline in case technical difficulties come up to allow us time to assist your application.
 In the event you encounter technical difficulties on the last day and as a result cannot get your application in on time, NYFA cannot extend the deadline regardless of the cause of the problem you may have encountered.

 Can I submit a hardcopy application or submit an application via email?